Morning Habits That Set You Up for a Great Day

 3. Don’t Skip Movement — Even Just 5 Minutes Helps

-You don’t need to do a full workout at 6 a.m. to feel better.
+You don’t need to do a full workout early in the morning to feel better.
 Light movement, such as stretching, yoga, or a quick walk, helps increase blood flow and release endorphins, lifting your mood and energy.

 • 10 jumping jacks